 SIC x Seattle:

-Old-school Seattle favorites and under-the-radar icons that pair nicely with the amazing new food and entertainment options in our ever-expanding city.
+Old-school Seattle favorites, under-the-radar icons, food and entertainment options in our ever-expanding city.

 There’s a lot of intrigue around Seattle right now – at long last, the rest of the nation has noticed us for something other than coffee and plaid!
 And while there’s a lot of excitement about what a swell place this is, if you’ve been confined to the six blocks around the Bezos Balls, you may not have a great sense of what, exactly, everyone is so stoked on.